biothings/x-bte-extension-docs/docs/source/x-bte-kgs-operation.rst

                                       pecify when supportBatch i\
                                       s True.
 Default value is “,”.

-responseMapping       x-smartapi-response  Provide one-to-one map bet\
+responseMapping       x-bte-response  Provide one-to-one map bet\
                       -mapping Obje\  ween individual field in t\
                       t               he API response and the co\
                                       rresponding concept in the\